-In general, security clearance decisions are made on a case by case basis and take into account certain factors and guidelines designed to assess your security risk.
+In general, security clearance decisions are made on a case-by-case basis and take into account specific factors and guidelines designed to assess your security risk.
 For example, you can expect the evaluation to consider your:

-When determining whether you should be granted a security clearance, one of the factors the military considers is whether you are a financially responsible individual.
-The reasoning behind this consideration is that if you can’t live within your means or satisfy your debts, you may be a security concern because you might lack self-control, have poor judgment, or be more willing to commit illegal acts to satisfy your financial obligations.
+When the military evaluates whether you should receive a security clearance, one of the factors considered is whether you’re a financially responsible individual.
+The reasoning behind this consideration is that if you can’t live within your means or satisfy your debts, you might be a security concern due to lack of self-control—or you might have poor judgment or be predisposed to commit illegal acts to meet your financial obligations.

-The following are some of the most common financial conditions that can disqualify you from obtaining a security clearance:
+Here are some examples of the most common financial conditions that can disqualify you from obtaining a security clearance:

-Whether a bankruptcy filing will jeopardize your security clearance depends on numerous factors and your individual circumstances.
-Talk to a knowledgeable bankruptcy attorney or the appropriate legal office or authority in your branch of the military prior to filing your case to learn more about whether bankruptcy will affect your security clearance.
+Whether a bankruptcy filing will jeopardize your security clearance depends on numerous factors and your circumstances.
+Talk to a knowledgeable bankruptcy attorney or the appropriate legal office or authority in your branch of the military before filing your case to learn more about whether bankruptcy will affect your security clearance.